Yes, seriously, there are women who are making money right now selling their breast milk!

 Also, the living substances in breast milk are easily digestible and much healthier for the baby.

-“the best food for a new born infant is breast milk from another healthy mother, if the infant’s mother cannot breast feed herself.”
+“The best food for a new born infant is breast milk from another healthy mother, if the infant’s mother cannot breast feed herself.”

 Many mothers who can’t breastfeed, for one reason or another, are turning to the online world and milk banks to get a supply of breast milk.
+Despite the internet opening up access to breast milk donation, such banks have been around for over one hundred years, with the first recorded donor milk found in Vienna in 1909.

-Breastfeeding rates, when the baby is first born, have improved says La Leche League Great Britain, a breast feeding support website.
+Breastfeeding rates, when the baby is first born, have improved says La Leche League Great Britain, a breast-feeding support website.

 An average of 74% of women begin to breastfeed initially when their baby is first born.
 But a large number of women stop after the first few weeks.